Why Hospitals Choose Terrazzo Flooring?

 Aesthetics play a major factor when selecting a hospital flooring.
 Choosing terrazzo flooring for hospital settings is a great choice as thin-set epoxy terrazzo, in particular, allows architects and general contractors the flexibility to design a space any way they choose.

-Terrazzo floors is an art in itself, consisting of marble, glass and other aggregates joined in an epoxy binder.
+Terrazzo floors are an art in itself, consisting of marble, glass and other aggregates joined in an epoxy binder.

 Epoxy terrazzo enhances hospital spaces with an array of color choices, as well as the option to create detailed floor patterns and designs.